Orangetheory Fitness: COVID-19 pandemic response

-At the beginning of the COVID-19 pandemic, Orangetheory Fitness attempted to instill precautions to keep their employees and members safe.
-On March 17, 2020, all corporate-owned studios were closed.
-Franchisees were encouraged to follow their lead.
+On March 17, 2020, during the COVID-19 pandemic, Orangetheory Fitness closed all corporate-owned studios and encouraged franchisees to do the same.

-Orangetheory Fitness paused all payments on their memberships during this closure.
-Corporate studios continued to pay their employees throughout this period.
-Due to their studios being closed, they developed at-home workouts to give members a way to exercise during this time.
+During the closures, the company suspended membership fees and introduced at-home workout options.

-During the closure, Orangetheory Fitness' Medical Advisory Board developed a plan for reopening in order to attempt to reduce uncertainty while also keeping staff and members safe.
+During the closure, Orangetheory Fitness' Medical Advisory Board developed a plan for reopening.
 The new policies implemented follow the guidelines created by the Centers for Disease Control and Prevention, which consisted of "temperature checks before entry; reduced class sizes to maintain social distancing; redesigned workouts to minimize equipment cross-contamination; class scheduling modifications to allow for thorough sanitation protocols in between classes; training and implementation of electrostatic cleanings; temporarily closures of showers and towel service; recommended use of face masks by members; and required use personal protective equipment by all staff."
 Despite reopening their studios, however, the decision was made to continue providing their at-home workouts.

 Merger

 In late February 2024, it was announced that Orangetheory Fitness would merge with the parent company of Anytime Fitness, Self Esteem Brands, to form a fitness franchise chain that has more than 7,000 locations (over 1,500 from Orangetheory, 5,500 Self Esteem) with combined sales of $3.5 billion.
 The merger was completed in April 2024.
 The parent company formed by the merger was named Purpose Brands.
 Orangetheory retains its logo but adjusted its branding.
 Lauren Cody was appointed its president, while Dave Long became the co-chair of the Purpose Brands board.